anshul942528/tic-tac-toe/README.md

 1. A board
 2. 2 Players
 3. 2 Symbols (1 for each player)
-4. Square
+4. Squares
 5. UserInteraction
 4. Move
 5. Game State

-* (example : If I freeze the gme play, what all things will be there in front of me related to game)
+* (example : If I freeze the game play, what all things will be there in front of me related to game)

 ```
 {